hallzy/rpn-calculator/README.md

 > ===============================================================
 > ```
 >
-> Performing the `rad` command then takes us back to:
+> Performing the `radian` command then takes us back to:
 >
 > ```
 > ===============================================================